SOCIAL ACTIVIST

 Icon of person Stella Obasanjo

-Stella Obasanjo (14 November 1945 – 23 October 2005) was the First Lady of Nigeria from 1999 until her death.
+Stella Obasanjo (née Abebe; 14 November 1945 – 23 October 2005) was the First Lady of Nigeria from 1999 until her death.
 She was the wife of former President Olusegun Obasanjo, although she was not the First Lady in 1976, when Obasanjo was military head of state.
 She died while undergoing elective liposuction abroad.
 She was a political activist in her own right, supporting causes such as women's liberation, youth as leaders of tomorrow, and the rehabilitation of a war-torn Nigeria.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Stella Obasanjo is the 725th most popular social activist (down from 718th in 2019). (up from 4,877th in 2019)
+Her biography is available in 16 different languages on Wikipedia (up from 15 in 2024).
+Stella Obasanjo is the 739th most popular social activist (down from 721st in 2024). (down from 4,877th in 2019)

 Memorability Metrics